JAQuent/Questionnaire-Presenter/README.md

 ## Customisation of the UXF Startup panel using a .json file

-The UXF Startup panel can be customised by changing values in this the .json file called `startupText.json` that is also found the `StreamingAssets` folder and looks like this:
+The UXF Startup panel can be customised by changing values in the .json file called `startupText.json`, which is also found the `StreamingAssets` folder and looks like this:

 ``` json